Advice levelsWhat does this mean?

 Violent crime occurs throughout Madagascar and includes:

-Kidnapping is especially on the rise.
-The family members of wealthy business people are most at risk.
+Kidnapping for ransom is a risk especially for the family members of wealthy business people.

 As a foreigner, you might be a target for crime in Antananarivo.
 Armed bandits regularly attack vehicles carrying goods and people, including taxis (taxi be and taxi brousse) and public transport, especially on the National Routes (RNs).